My Al Capone Museum | home

 West Palm Beach Post 1930

-The simple facts against it being a Capone gun is that Al Capone preferred models like the ones taken from him during arrests or mentioned in newspaper stories and police files.
-EX: Arrest in Chicago 1923, Arrest Joliet 1927, Arrest Philadelphia 1929, or in 1928, for once shooting himself in the groin on the golf course.
+The simple fact against it being a Capone gun is that Al Capone preferred models like the ones taken from him during arrests or mentioned in newspaper stories and police files.
+EX: Arrest in Chicago 1923, Arrest Joliet 1927, Arrest in Philadelphia 1929, or in 1928, for once, shooting himself in the groin on a golf course.
 All those guns implicated were all .38 pistols and .45 autos.
 Also, most but not all Capone owned gangster pistol type weapons had the hammer ground down to avoid snagging when pulling it out of a coat pocket or golf bag.

-I recently read an old story where after Jesse James' death, his mother had a fan of Jesse's visit her at the James farm.
+I recently read an old story where, after Jesse James' death, his mother was a fan of Jesse visiting her at the James farm.
 He politely asked her if she had any of Jesse's guns.
-Sure enough! she had one, and sold it to the excited fan.
+Sure enough!
+She had one, and sold it to the excited fan.
 Another visitor showed up.
 Eureka!
 Another gun!
 And so on and so forth!
 While I do not know the validity of this story, it is definitely food for thought!
 Especially with some of the estimated auction prices these days!

 More authentic guns would be these!